SOLSTICE IN THE PARK Sunday June 21, 2026

 Pageant Director: Lauren Sharpe

-Music Director: Sofia Campoamour
+Music Director: Sofia Campoamor

 Flower Crowns: Melanie Kahl and Sierra Gamble